jeremyschulman/netbox-pyswagger/README.md

 netbox = Client(server_url, api_token=api_token)

-# Run the command to get all VLANs.
-Note the first attribute
-# after request is the Swagger tag value (ipam), and the final attribute
+# Use the `request` attribute to access a specific API based on the Swagger tag value
-# is the operationId value (ipam_vlans_list).
+# (ipam) and the Swagger operationId value (ipam_vlans_create)

 new_vlan = netbox.request.ipam.ipam_vlans_create

+# the command body parameter is called 'data' and here we set the required values

 new_vlan.data.vid = 10
 new_vlan.data.name = 'Blue'

+# finally execute the command, which provides us the response data and the indication
+# if the command executed ok or not.

 resp, ok = new_vlan()
 ```